 Printed circuit boards are used in all electronics and devices that we use as a daily routine of our life.
-PCBs are made of single layer and or they can be of multilayer pool.
+PCBs are made of a single layer and or they can be of a multilayer pool.

 1、What is PCB Layers

 PCB or printed circuit boards are used in every electronic device that you see around you.
 You can have a single layer PCB or multilayer PCB made from multiple layers of conductive copper foils.

 Several layers of double layer PCB are stacked together to form a single PCB.
 The different layers of the circuit board are known as PCB layers.
 The PCB layers are bonded together with heat-resistant insulation in between them.
 The outer layers are then sealed with a dielectric solder mask.

 Now let's find out what a layer stack-up is!

 The arrangement of insulating layers and copper layers creates a PCB before the layout design is called stack-up.
 You can accommodate more circuitry on one board with a layer stack-up.

 The stack-up allows you to minimize cross-talk, external noise, and radiation.
 You can get high signal integrity with a proper PCB stack-up, and it can also improve the electromagnetic compatibility of the device.

 A stacked configuration of PCB always benefits multilevel printed circuit boards.